skypilot-org/skypilot/docs/source/serving/auth.rst

 Authorization
 =============

-SkyServe provides robust authorization capabilities at the replica level, allowing you to control access to service endpoints.
-By leveraging the authorization features of the underlying inference engine, you can manage who can read and write data, making it ideal for securing sensitive information or operations.
+SkyServe provides robust authorization capabilities at the replica level, allowing you to control access to service endpoints with API keys.

-vLLM Example
+Setup API Keys
 ------------

-Let's walk through an example of setting up authorization on a replica using the vLLM inference engine.
-The vLLM engine supports authorization via the :code:`--api-key` flag, which specifies a static API key needed to access the service endpoint.
-This key is defined in the :code:`AUTH_TOKEN` environment variable.
+SkyServe relies on the authorization of the service running on underlying service replicas, e.g., the inference engine.
+We take an example vLLM inference engine, which supports static API key authorization with an argument :code`--api-key`.

-Here's a sample configuration in YAML:
+We first define a normal SkyPilot job with an LLM service setup with vLLM and an API key set:

 .. code-block:: yaml
     :emphasize-lines: 26